-Pompeo slams Kerry for 'actively undermining' the US with Iran shadow diplomacy
+Pompeo slams Kerry for 'actively undermining' US with Iran shadow diplomacy

 Secretary of State Mike Pompeo blasted predecessor John Kerry on Friday for “actively undermining” the U.S. by holding meetings with Iranian officials -- although he stopped short of endorsing President Trump’s view that the meetings were illegal.